jbx-protocol/juice-docs-v2/docs/learn/risks.md

      #### Setting an overflow allowance

-     With an overflow allowance of zero, all treasury funds belonging to the community – funds in excess of the distribution limit – can not be accessed by the project owner.
+     With an overflow allowance of zero, all treasury funds belonging to the community – funds in excess of the distribution limit – cannot be accessed by the project owner.
 The only way funds can leave the treasury is through token redemptions.

      A non-zero overflow allowance gives the project owner access to a portion of the community's funds for on-demand distribution to arbitrary addresses.